macacanigra-pl/the-mnl-website/docs/user-guide/tuple.md

 # Tuple

-The tuple type is a container type with a collection of heterogeneous inhabitant types.
-A tuple size is fixed and can not be empty.
+A tuple is a container with a collection of inhabitants with the same or different term types.
+Its size is fixed, and it cannot be empty.

 ## Constructor